 Given the wide spread use of Trussed Rafters over many years, where the Principle Designer specifies the use of Trussed Rafters they are choosing a design solution that has reasonably foreseeable safety implications for the construction of the roof.
-The training materials provided by the TRA on behalf of its members, including the TRA Handling Storage and installation roadmap (which can be found on the website), the TRA Technical Handbook and other TRA information sheets (which are free for members to download) are designed to assist where further information may be required for inclusion in the Construction Phase Plane can be found here.
+The training materials provided by the TRA on behalf of its members, including the TRA Handling Storage and installation roadmap (which can be found on the website), the TRA Technical Handbook (which can be purchased) and other TRA information sheets (which are free for members to download) are designed to assist where further information may be required for inclusion in the Construction Phase Plan.
+An example of such a Construction Phase Plan can be found here.

 Within CDM 2015 significant emphasis is made in relation to the skills, knowledge and experience of those having responsibilities under the regulations, and there is suggestion for Clients and others to check evidence of these skills.
-The Trussed Rafter sector is fortunate in having both the TRA On-Line training and System Software Design training as recognised means to demonstrate such skills and knowledge in terms of design.
+The Trussed Rafter sector is fortunate in having both the TRA 'On- Line training and System Software Design training as recognised means to demonstrate such skills and knowledge in terms of design.
 However, TRA Member companies may wish to work with their Designers to determine if additional training specifically related to the requirements of CDM 2015 may be required in order to support staff and enable them to provide evidence should it be requested.
+Examples of such training can be found here.